kodeklubben/lessoneditor/README.md

 to use mongoose, which provides a lot of nice functionality such as validation functions.
 With this setup, we define our database model in mongoose schemas, and then we can easily do CRUD operations with mongoose methods.

+## Redux
+Redux is a Javascript Library for managing application state.
+Redux provides a real time current state of the lesson with all the state variables that the app has at a given time.
+This helps keep control of how the lesson state changes overtime and it is also very useful when debugging.

+## Prop types
+In addition we implemented the use of proptypes in our react component structures which is a form of validation that ensures the right type of props are always passed to a react component.
+It is not really a form of testing, but it helps maintain correctness in the app.